Let Those Without Sin Throw Stones

 Sure that sounds all well and good, right?
 But it is one thing to say this and understand it, but it is a whole other thing completely to walk this out in your daily life.

 I know this well because when looking back at some of my past essays I can easily see how very hard it was for me to forgive.
 I was like those men chasing that woman down with stones in their hands.
-I saw people who had done wrong, and had done me wrong, and I wanted justice.
-And when I threw those stones in my heart toward them, you know what I found?
-I found that in so doing it didn’t make me feel better at all.
+I saw people who had done me and others wrong and I wanted justice.
+And when I threw those stones in my heart , and I cursed them, and I allowed these stones to fly… you know what I found?… I found that in so doing it didn’t make me feel better at all.

 In fact, being angry at others for hurting me brought me more pain and suffering than the offence itself.

-When we don’t let go of past offences not only are we plagued by the actions and words of those who hurt us, but then we are tempted to strike back which opens a whole new and terrible world of suffering.
+When we don’t let go of past offences not only are we plagued by the actions and words of those who hurt us, but then we are tempted to strike back which opens us up to a whole new, and terrible, world of suffering.
 This is why it is of utmost importance that we all learn the great lesson of forgiveness.
 Without it we will NEVER know the peace that we are all hoping to find.

 Matthew 7:13